komalg1996/Project/SRS_Document.md

 - PDA: Portable Device Application
 - System will provide portable User Interface(HTML,CSS,JS) through users will be able access online PM System.
 ### Accessibility:
-- only registererd users will be able to able to see their Cart Details status after authentication.
+- Only registererd users will be able to able to see their Cart Details status after authentication.
 ### Durability:
 - System will implement backup and recovery for users data and products data.
 ### Efficiency :